civboot/pearid/README.md

 openssl rsa -in itsame.secret -pubout > ~/.secrets/itsame.public
 ```

-Your `itsame.public` file should be shared with the websites you want to access
+Your `itsame.public` file should be shared with the servers/websites you want to
-with your identity (i.e. by sending the administrator an email, opening an
+access with your identity (i.e. by sending the administrator an email, opening
-issue, etc).
+an issue, etc).
 It is public, it doesn't really matter who has it.

-Your `itsame.secret` file should be kept secret:
+Your `itsame.secret` file should be kept secret.
+If anyone has access to it
+they will be able to impersonate you on whatever servers you've registered with.

-* **DON'T** share it with anyone else
+* **DON'T** share it with anyone you don't share your bank account with, and
+  consider keeping it secret from them too.
-* **DO** load it into your itsame browser extension to sign webpages.
+* **DO** load it into your itsame browser extension to sign request payloads
-* **DO** use with applications you trust to sign communications with services.
+* **DO** load it into applications you trust in order to sign request payloads
 * **MAYBE** make a physical backup of it on a few USB sticks and put them in a
-  safe place (if you care about the key)
+  safe place... or if you loose the key just generate a new one -- but you'll
+  have to re-register with all the servers you registered with.

 ## Browser Extension
 [browser/itsame.js](./browser/itsame.js) contains a browser extension which